 Seating a Tire Bead With Air Pressure (the Safe Way)

-This approach necessitates the use of certain muscle strength.
+This approach necessitates the use of certain muscle strengths.
 The smaller the tire you’re working with, the less power you’ll need to complete these moves.

 Step 1: Selecting Your Tools

 You’ll need something to tie around the tire’s circumference.
 It should be elastic enough to bend and strong enough to withstand the tire’s pressure.
 You have a few options.